 Her current research interests include evidence-based practices for students with autism, co-teaching, and in-service teacher education.
 Professor Liberty's work has been submitted for publication in the Journal of Special Education, Journal of Emotional Behavior Disorders, and Exceptional Children.
 Professor Liberty enjoys spending time with her daughter Hailey, husband David, and practicing yoga.

 - SESE 415 Instructional Methods for Elementary Students with Mild Disabilities

 - SESE 418 Early Field Experience in Special Education: Elementary, Mild Disabilities

 - SESE 578 Issues and Trends in Teaching Students with Emotional and Behavioral Disorders

 - SESE 606 Methods for Teaching Students with Emotional/Behavioral Disorders

 - Literacy professional development and coaching

 - Evidence-based practices for students with emotional/behavior disorders

 - Autism interventions

-West, E. A., Travers, J., Kemper, T., Liberty, L. M., McCollow, M., & Cote, D. (January 2016, accepted for publication).
+- Kemper, T., Liberty, L. M., McCollow, M., & Cote, D. (2019).
 An examination of participant characteristics in the Journal of Autism and Developmental Disabilities used to classify interventions as effective for students with Autism and Developmental Disabilities.
 DADD Online Journal, 6(1), 143-157.